 Iso looks like an off-white or yellow powder.
 Drug dealers cut it into other drugs to increase their potency.
 It may also be trafficked in pill form.
 Because it is so potent, even a very tiny dose may have deadly consequences.

 Why is Isotonitazene Appearing in the United States Now?

 China produces much of the fentanyl in the U.S. market.
 It is legally produced in Chinese laboratories, many of which are located in the city of Wuhan.
-Some of the production is for legitimate medical purposes, as fentanyl may be prescribed for cancer pain or surgical recovery.
+Some of the production is legitimate medical purposes, as fentanyl may be prescribed for cancer pain or surgical recovery.
 However, much of the fentanyl produced in Chinese laboratories occur without government oversight or authorization.
-Mexican drug cartels then purchase vast quantities of fentanyl.
-They traffic it across the southern U.S. border, where it spreads throughout the country.
+Mexican drug cartels then purchase vast quantities of fentanyl—the traffic it across the southern U.S. border, where it spreads throughout the country.

 Alarmed by the rise of fentanyl-related overdose deaths, the United States federal government has been putting pressure on China to crack down on fentanyl production.
 In April 2019, China announced that it was banning any unauthorized production of fentanyl or fentanyl derivatives.
 Legal opioid production of fentanyl through authorized labs was allowed to continue.
 In response, Chinese chemists decided to branch out.
 They began manufacturing other compounds with different chemical structures.

 Iso is one of these new compounds.
-In fact, it is so new to hit U.S. markets that states and the federal government have not yet been able to regulate its sale.
+In fact, it is so new to hit U.S. markets that states and the federal government have not yet regulated its sale.
 That means that it is still legal to purchase iso.
 Ohio issued a notice in May 2020 that it would classify iso as a Schedule I substance, and other states will likely follow soon.
 Because chemists can make tiny changes to a substance’s chemical structure to make it a “new” compound, they continue to exploit this loophole to create new, legal opioids like iso.

 The Scope of the Iso Problem